ludvig-sandh/Chirp/README.md

 > or
 > `CMAKE_CXX_COMPILER not set, after EnableLanguage`,
 > it means no compiler toolchain was detected automatically.
-> In that case, specify one explicitly when configuring:
+> In that case, you must remove the build folder (for example with ```rm -rf build```), then retry by specifying the compiler toolchain explicitly when configuring:
 >
 > - **MSVC (Visual Studio)**
 >   ```bash